 The Max Mont Collection provides documentation on Mr. Mont’s various personal and organizational activities in support of open housing for minorities and the poor, state civil rights legislation, integration of Los Angeles public schools, and the farm workers movement.
 The collection is composed primarily of subject files of Max Mont and the several organizations in which he served.
 The files contain correspondence, newspaper clippings, leaflets, pamphlets, position statements, legal briefs, documentary transcripts, rosters, budgets, and testimony, as well as administrative, publicity and legislative advocacy files, and photographs.
-The collection is arranged into eight series according to Mont's organizational activities: California Committee for Fair Practices (1948-1967), Californians Against Proposition 14 (1964), Community Relations Conference of Southern California (1956‑1980), Emergency Committee to Aid Farm Workers (1959-1968), Governor's Office (1959-1966), Citizen's Advisory Committee for School Integration (1974-1979), Personal Activities (1952-1978), and Non-Manuscript Material.
+The collection is arranged into eight series according to Mont's organizational activities: California Committee for Fair Practices (1948, 1955-1968), Californians Against Proposition 14 (1964), Community Relations Conference of Southern California (1956‑1970, 1980), Emergency Committee to Aid Farm Workers (1947-1969), Governor's Office (1959-1966), Citizen's Advisory Committee for School Integration (1974-1979), and Personal Activities (1952-1980).

 Series II, Californians Against Proposition 14, documents Californians Against Proposition 14 (CAP 14), a temporary committee formed during 1964 by then-Governor Edmund G. Brown to coordinate election campaign efforts against the ballot initiative to repeal the Rumford Fair Housing Act of 1963.
 The committee was active from February to December, 1964.
 These records were collected and maintained by Max Mont, who served as the Southern California campaign coordinator for CAP 14.
 It includes correspondence, financial reports, rosters, campaign manuals, position statements, press releases, leaflets, pamphlets, newspaper clippings and a small amount of campaign ephemera.
 This series is further divided into the following four subseries: Administration, Campaign Literature and Publicity, Special Interest Committees, and Proponents of Proposition 14.
 Each subseries is filed alphabetically.

 Series III, Community Relations Conference of Southern California, documents the work of the Community Relations Conference of Southern California and affiliated organizations and projects.
 The series contains correspondence, testimony, reports, ordinances, conference programs, minutes and newsletters pertaining to the issues of housing, development, civil rights and community relations between ethnic groups within Los Angeles County and Southern California.
 The files were collected and maintained by Max Mont as a member of the Los Angeles County Commission on Human Relations.
-The series is further divided into five subseries: General Projects (1959-1972), Human Relations Commission of Los Angeles (1969-1972), Los Angeles County Commission on Human Relations (1957-1966), The Los Angeles Citizens Committee for Fair Housing (1966-1972), and The Housing Opportunity Center (1969-1972).
+The series is further divided into five subseries: General Projects (1958-1960, 1972, 1980), Human Relations Commission of Los Angeles (1969, 1971), Los Angeles County Commission on Human Relations (1956-1958, 1963, 1966), The Los Angeles Citizens Committee for Fair Housing (1966, 1968, ca. 1972), and The Housing Opportunity Center (1969-1973).
 Each subseries is filed alphabetically.

 Series VI, Citizens Advisory Committee for School Integration, consists of committee records, correspondence files, legal documents, and survey data covering topics that include bilingual-bicultural education, integration and bussing, and the Los Angeles Unified School District and is filed alphabetically.